3JTek/General-Assembly-Notes/module-04/iterables.md

 ## `list`

-A you would expect a `list` is iterable:
+As you would expect a `list` is iterable:

 ```py
 names = ["Caroline", "Henry", "Priti", "Mohammed"]